derigible/fanalyzer/README.md

 Your quering should look like the following:

 ![querying data](./assets/querying_data.png)

+#### By Category
+Choose option #2 `Transactions by Category` in the command prompt.
+You will be prompted to select a category.
+Choose a category (or type to find the one that you want) and press enter.
+This will display a table of results and a simple summary.

+After that query is run you will be able to do another query using a category.

+#### By Servicer
+Choose option #3 `Transactions by Servicer` in the command prompt.
+You will be prompted to select a servicer.
+Choose a servicer (or type to find the one that you want) and press enter.
+This will display a table of results and a simple summary.

+After that query is run you will be able to do another query using a servicer.

 ### Uploading Data
 Choose option #2 in the command prompt and then choose the type of data you would like to upload.
 This will lead you to a series of questions.